google-marketing-solutions/product-return-predictor/README.md

 **The biggest difference between crystalValue and Product Return Predictor is:**

-- crystalvalue is designed and used to predict customer lifetime value (LTV) while Product Return Predictor is used to predict return value.
+- Crystalvalue is designed and used to predict customer lifetime value (LTV) while Product Return Predictor is used to predict return value.
 - crystalvalue uses AutoML while Product Return Predictor uses BigQuery ML for model training.
-- Compared with crystalvalue which uses simple features, Product Return Predictor provides SQL queries that create more comprehensive features for the predictive model.
+- Compared with Crystalvalue which uses simple features, Product Return Predictor provides SQL queries that create more comprehensive features based on GA4 data for predictive model.

 ## Solution Workflow Details
 Two components of the overall process of product return predictor on Google